 You can also visit John Caughman’s site called Daygig Music to hear more of his songs!

 This article was posted on Thursday, March 9th, 2006 at 2:10 pm and is filed under Children's Songs, Countries & Cultures, Folk Songs, Japan, Japanese, Japanese Folk Songs, Japanese Kids Songs, Kojo no Tsuki, Languages, Moonlight on the Ruined Castle, MP3 of Kojo no Tsuki, MP3's, Recommendations, Recordings of Songs, Sites about Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “A Well-known Japanese Song called “Moonlight on the Ruined Castle” or “Kojo no Tsuki””